JoelErulu/Walking-Trails/README.md

 3. Move to the "server" directory inside of the TrailApp foler
 4. Enter "npm start" in the terminal

+   Note - If npm.ps1 error: use powershell -ExecutionPolicy Bypass -Command "npm start" or use command prompt

 ### List of working features

 1. Authentication - Create an account, store credentials in Mongoose, and access user-specific data.
 Log in to existing accounts.
-2. Interactive Map - markers that contain content
+2. Interactive Map - contains trails content
 3. Admin view - Admin can assign privleges, create content, update content, delete content.
 4. Video retrieval - Users can access videos is stored on MongoDB attached to map markers